andreadittus/EuropeanPrecipitation_paper/README.md

  * prep2 Jet_lat.ipynb: calculate jet time series and save to netcdf

- * prep3 Regional_analysis-REAL-Copy2: calculate precipitation for different seasons and IPCC regions following Iturbide et al., save as timeseries input for later scripts
+ * prep3 Regional_preproc.ipynb: calculate precipitation for different seasons and IPCC regions following Iturbide et al., save as timeseries input for later scripts

 ## Figures:

  * Figure 1:
-	- This figure can be reproduced by running the script named: Land_sea_warmingratio-Copy1
+	- This figure can be reproduced by running the script named: Figure1.ipynb

  * Figure 2:
-    - This figure can be reproduced by running the script named: Summary_fig.ipynb
+    - This figure can be reproduced by running the script named: Figure2.ipynb

  * Figures 3 and 4:

-	- These figures can be reproduced by running the script named: Figures3a4_r1.ipynb
+	- These figures can be reproduced by running the script named: Figures3and4.ipynb
 	- Input:  the regional time series and jet time series, as well as the intermediate model data structure / files (output of pp1, pp2 and pp3)

  * Supplementary figures:
+   - Figure S1: Figures3and4.ipynb using global domain
+   - Figure S2: Included in Figure1.ipynb
+   - Figure S3: SAT_AMOC_regression.ipynb
+   - Figure S4: As Figure 2 with different trend length
+   - Figure S5 & S6: Figures3and4.ipynb with different values for length and season